Featured Images in WordPress with RenderForm

 Manually Configuring Field Values

-The plugin does not automatically map post fields to template variables.
-You must manually define which values are sent to which fields.
+The plugin does not map post fields to template variables automatically.
+You need to define which values go to which fields.

 In the plugin settings, you’ll find a section where you can assign a specific piece of post content to a template field.
 For example: